ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.md

 Ray treats replicas as Pod slices rather than individual workers, and creates `numOfHosts` worker nodes per replica.
 Additionally, GKE uses `gke-tpu` node selectors to schedule TPU Pods on the node matching the desired TPU accelerator and topology.

-Below is a config snippet for a RayCluster worker group with 2 Ray TPU worker Pods, each scheduled on its own GKE v4 TPU node belonging to the same TPU Pod slice.
+Below is a config snippet for a RayCluster worker group with 2 Ray TPU worker Pods.
+Ray schedules each worker on its own GKE v4 TPU node belonging to the same TPU Pod slice.

 ```
    groupName: tpu-group